Communicating the value of Tandem internally

 Let your teammates know that Tandem only shows work apps, not sites they visit personally throughout the day like Facebook etc.

-The value of work app sharing is to convey your work mode with your teammates, which when combined with your calendar gives them a sense of how available you are for a quick call
+One value of work app sharing is to convey your work mode with your teammates, which when combined with your calendar gives them a sense of how available you are for a quick call

 App sharing is for individuals (not for their managers) and every user can turn it on/off in Tandem preferences

-Connecting calendar is essential
+Connecting Google calendar is essential

 Meeting rooms are only available for Gsuite users